How to Say "The knight must be quiet in the small cabin" in Korean | 에서 Grammar

 What does "The knight must be quiet in the small cabin" mean in Korean?

-The Korean sentence "기사는 작은 오두막에서 조용히 해야 해요." translates to "The knight must be quiet in the small cabin." in English. "기사는 작은 오두막에서 조용히 해야 해요." is a simple A1–A2 sentence that paints a clear scene.
-It ends with "-요" so it feels polite and warm.
-It is perfect for fairy-tale style narration.
+The Korean sentence "기사는 작은 오두막에서 조용히 해야 해요." translates to "The knight must be quiet in the small cabin." in English.
+Imagine a scene: the knight must be quiet in the small cabin.
+In Korean, this moment is captured as "기사는 작은 오두막에서 조용히 해야 해요.".
+The sentence flows naturally from subject to action.

 Pronunciation guide: gisaneun jakeun odumakeseo joyonghi haeya haeyo.